 Among the things that set Hamilton Hills apart from other lodges is our guide experience and the size of our hunting groups.
 Your guides, Lyle and Doug Smith, have hunted whitetail deer on this land for over 40 years.
 We have hunted turkey and small game here in Alabama since we were old enough to carry a gun.

 We limit the size of our hunting groups to 4 hunters.
-So, if you book a group of 4 hunters you will have the Lodge , our 4,625 acres and 74 stands all to yourselves.
+So, if you book a group of 4 hunters you will have the Lodge, our 4,000 acres and 66 stands (shooting towers) all to yourselves.